 Description

 Identifiable is an abstract class that defines means to provide unique identifiers for elements of the variability exchange language.
-Identifiable is used as the base class of for many classes of the Variability Exchange Language.
+Identifiable is used as the base class for many classes of the Variability Exchange Language.

 In the XML Schema, identifiable-type does not define an XML element of its own, but adds two new attributes id and name to any type that is an extension of identifiable-type.